KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 Each execution of the conformance test writes a text-format results log to a disk.
 You will need to include this log as part of your conformance submission package.

 The conformance test executable can be large.
-The sizes observed for binaries have been 7MB or less across platforms.
 Compiler options and CPU instruction sets can cause substantial variation.
 The disk space required for the build including all the temporary files can be up to 400MB.